Six dead of coronavirus in Seattle area, U.S. officials scramble to prepare for more cases

 (Reuters) - Six people in the Seattle area have died of illness caused by the new coronavirus, health officials said on Monday, as authorities across the United States scrambled to prepare for more infections, with the emphasis on ratcheting up the number of available test kits.

-Dr. Jeff Duchin, chief health officer for Seattle and King County Public Health agency, announced the increase in fatalities from the previous two in Washington state.
-He told a news conference that the county was not recommending school closures or cancellation of any events at this point, but they do expect the increase in cases to continue.
+Dr. Jeff Duchin, chief health officer for the Seattle and King County Public Health agency, announced the increase in fatalities from the previous two in Washington state.

+Eight of the 14 total cases in his jurisdiction are linked to a nursing facility, including four deaths, Duchin said at a news conference.
+At least four of the six people who have died were elderly and/or had underlying health conditions, Duchin said.

-The total number of cases in Washington state was now at 18.
-Five of the deaths were in King County and one from Snohomish County, also in the Puget Sound region just north of Seattle.
+The total number of cases in Washington state was now 18, he said.

+“We expect the number of cases will continue to increase in the coming days and weeks, and we are taking this situation extremely seriously,” Ducin said.
+However, he also said the vast majority of diagnosed patients have mild to moderate disease and do not need hospitalization.

+Duchin said his county was not recommending school closures or cancellation of any events at this point.

 Federal health officials have said the number of test kits for coronavirus would be radically expanded in coming weeks.
 The United States appeared poised for a spike in cases, partly because there would be more testing to confirm infections.

-The number of cases in the United States as of March 1 had risen to 91, according to the CDC.
-There has been a jump in presumed cases reported by the states to 27 from seven.
-The CDC will confirm the tests sent by states with their own diagnostics.
-So far, 10 states including California and New York have confirmed or presumed coronavirus cases.

-Protective gear and test kits were being distributed to U.S. military facilities with a priority on distribution to the Korean Peninsula, U.S. Chairman of the Joint Chiefs of Staff Mark Milley said at a briefing.
+Protective gear and test kits were being distributed to U.S. military facilities with a priority on distribution to the Korean Peninsula, the chairman of the Joint Chiefs of Staff, Army General Mark Milley, said at a briefing.

 South Korea is one of the hardest hit countries with 4,335 cases and 26 deaths.